 RCEA is dedicated to supporting customers like you to generate your own renewable energy.
-As a NEM customer with RCEA you buy energy at lower rates and sell energy back to the grid at higher rates.
+As a NEM or NBT customer with RCEA you buy energy at lower rates and receive credits for excess energy supplied to the grid.

-New solar customers will be automatically enrolled into the program.
+New solar customers will be automatically enrolled into the programs.
 When you complete the solar interconnection agreement with PG&E, you will be enrolled with RCEA.

 How Does the Program Work?